 The Inca Trail, or the Camino del Inca, is one of the most important features of South America’s past and present, and the trek to Machu Picchu is unlike any other adventure in the world.
 There are very few places where you have an opportunity to walk through awe inspiring terrain while passing 500 year old archeological treasures.

-If you have ever dreamed of hiking the Inca Trail to Machu Picchu, I have compiled this list of 12 Fast Facts that provides the information on the Inca Trail that you need to know!
+If you have ever dreamed of hiking the Inca Trail to Machu Picchu, I have compiled this list of 12 Fast Facts that provides the information that you need to know!

 Inca Trail to Machu Picchu Facts and Information

 The Classic Inca Trail Route difficulty is considered a moderate level hike.
 If you are hiking the Classic Inca Trail Route you will hike 26 miles over four days at an elevation nearing 13,828 feet (4,215 meters).
 The longest day you can expect to hike is around 10 hours.

 2) How long does it take to hike to Machu Picchu?